-Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+Dissatisfied clients who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

 AMP Payment Systems Customer Support Options

-AMP Payment Systems offers phone support and also sends merchants to merchant support services for online complaint resolution.
+AMP Payment Systems offers phone support and also sends clients to merchant support services for online complaint resolution.
 Some AMP Payment Systems complaints state that these channels are slow to respond.
-It is also AMP’s official policy to discourage merchants from contacting their sales agents for customer support after their accounts have been activated.
-Merchants should expect that they will be unable to reach their sales agents once they begin to accept payments through AMP Payment Systems and that this is by design.
+It is also AMP’s official policy to discourage clients from contacting their sales agents for customer support after their accounts have been activated.
+Business owners should expect that they will be unable to reach their sales agents once they begin to accept payments through AMP Payment Systems and that this is by design.
 In our view, this disqualified the company from being considered a top merchant account for customer service.

 AMP Payment Systems Customer Service Number